Shubhamsit/Shubhamsit/README.md

 - 4th year B.Tech student at Silicon University
 - Exploring open source, blockchain, and diving deeper into backend development
 - I enjoy writing technical blogs on [Medium]() to simplify complex topics
-- Currently developing ConnectDot, with plans to launch in the future
+- Currently working in backend and blockchain
-- 2025 Goal: Complete and launch ConnectDot, and grow as a backend-focused developer

 ---